JonDamFlindt/FitzHugh-Nagumo/README.md

 script_fitz
 ```

-3. Customize parameters in `genOperators.m`, `genTime.m` and `script_fitz.m` to explore different settings of the FitzHugh-Nagumo system.
+3. Customize parameters in `genOperators.m`, `genTime.m` and `script_fitz.m` to explore different settings of the FitzHugh-Nagumo system, and `fitzROM.m` for different error thresholds if using RIC for POD modes.

 ---